websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-an-example-ccr-installation-replicating-between-data-centers.md

 ## Install the Cross-Cluster Replication Module

+Starting with Liferay DXP 7.4, the Liferay Enterprise Search (LES) applications are included with all Liferay DXP bundles and Docker containers.
+Therefore, installing the LPKG is unnecessary on Liferay DXP 7.4+.
+See [Activating LES](./activating-liferay-enterprise-search.md) for more information.

 1. Download the Liferay DXP Cross-Cluster Replication for Elasticsearch LPKG from the [LES downloads page](https://customer.liferay.com/downloads).

 1. [Install the LPKG](../../../system-administration/installing-and-managing-apps/installing-apps.md) into all DXP nodes.